Santa Fe

 Carl KawajaCarl KawajaChair of Capital Research and Management Company & SFI Trustee

-Chris KempesChris KempesProfessor + Science Steering Committee Member at SFI
+Chris KempesChris KempesProfessor; Chair, Science Steering Committee

 Lynne KieslingLynne KieslingDirector of the Institute for Regulatory Law & Economics, and Faculty Fellow, at Northwestern University, and Author of "The Essential Ronald Coase"